 Perfectly barbecued chicken breasts

-- Submerge chicken in cooled brine.
-Refrigerate 1 hour.
+- Add chicken to brine.
+Cover and refrigerate for 1 hour.

 - Lightly spray chargrill or barbecue with oil and heat to medium-low.
 Remove chicken from brine.
 Rinse and pat dry with paper towels.
 Chargrill or barbecue, flesh-side up, covered, for 15 minutes.

 - Brush chicken on both sides with barbecue sauce, cover and cook, flesh-side down, for 10 minutes (boneless breasts will take less time) until chicken is just cooked through.

 - Transfer chicken to cutting board, cover loosely with foil, and stand5minutes.
 Serve.

 Chicken breasts with the bone in are available from butchers.
 You can make your own by cutting up 2 chickens and freezing the marylands and wings for another time.
 Otherwise use chicken breasts with the skin on and remove the skin after cooking to serve.
 This helps the chicken stay moist and not dry out